Failed stack creations

 We'll walk through how to fix a bucket with lambda configured on it.
-Fixing a red "queue" bucket will be the process, but for a queue rather than a lambda function.
+Fixing a red "queue" bucket will be the same process, but for a queue rather than a lambda function.

 What it looks like in the Antivirus for Amazon S3 console:

 What it looks like in the Amazon console: